We arrived at the Pilanesberg National Park in the dead of the night. It was Friday the 22nd October and we had been travelling for at least 2hrs.

 The engine revved and off we went into the wilderness.
 I had my green poncho wrapped around me like a cocoon, with the cold wind blowing into my face.
 We stopped at some Impala, and our Ranger, William, described them as the McDonalds of the bush and showed us the M shaped mark on their bottoms before adding “mmmm,mmmm Pala.”
 The whole jeep laughed out loud.

 William found it funny that I had assumed the Zebra was one of the Big Five because I felt it had been hunted for its skin, after seeing the Zebra skin at the airport and I thought it would attack humans and animals with its hooves.
 We all laughed as we imagined a Zebra trying to attack us and the jokes afterwards were always about man-eating Zebras.
-A lady on the trip referred to a Warthog as an Aardvark and this produced more hysterical laughter, and we referred to Warthogs after that as Aardvarks and everybody knew what is was.

 William went to great lengths to show us a female lion and her 3 baby cubs, and this was eventually successful when the female lion and her three cubs walked gently passed our vehicle.
 We also saw 14 Rhino on the Sunday as we made it our mission to find as many as possible.